Itheum/core-sol-bridge-sc/README.md

 cluster = "localnet"
 ```

-Because the program needs a constant admin address, the tests will use the PRIVATE_KEY stored in the `.env` file.
+Because the program needs a constant admin address, the tests will use the UNIT_TEST_PRIVATE_KEY stored in the `.env` file.
 This key is used to sign transactions in the tests.
 Copy the content from `env.copy` to `.env`.

 ```